karascr/OpenInCursor/README.md

 ## Usage

+### From Code Editor
+1. Open any file in Visual Studio
+2. **Right-click** in the code editor
+3. Select **"Open in Cursor"** from the context menu
+4. The file will open directly in Cursor editor

+### From Solution Explorer
-1. **Right-click** on any file in Solution Explorer
+1. **Right-click** on any item in Solution Explorer:
+   - **Files**: Opens the file directly in Cursor
+   - **Folders**: Opens the folder as a workspace in Cursor
+   - **Projects**: Opens the project folder as a workspace in Cursor
+   - **Solutions**: Opens the solution folder as a workspace in Cursor
 2. Select **"Open in Cursor"** from the context menu
-3. The file will open directly in Cursor editor
+3. The selected item will open in Cursor editor
-.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author

-**Muhammet KARA**

 ## Planned Features

 The following features are planned for future releases:

 - **Settings Integration**: Add option to configure custom Cursor.exe location in Visual Studio settings
-- **Solution Explorer Menu**: Add "Open in Cursor" option to Solution Explorer context menu for entire solutions and projects
 - **Previous Visual Studio Versions Support**: Add compatibility with Visual Studio 2019 and Visual Studio 2017

 ## Version History

+- **1.1.0** - Solution Explorer Integration
+  - Added "Open in Cursor" to Solution Explorer context menus
+  - Support for opening files, folders, projects, and solutions
+  - Added visual icons to all context menu options
+  - Improved error handling and user feedback
+  - Code refactoring and optimization

+- **1.0.1** - Visual Updates
+  - Updated extension logo and visual identity
+  - Minor visual improvements

 - **1.0.0** - Initial release
   - Basic right-click context menu integration